MADE-Apps/legerity-uno/README.md

 <img src="assets/ProjectBanner.png" alt="Legerity for Uno project banner" />

-# Legerity for Uno
+# Legerity for Uno Platform

-Built on top of the [Legerity UI testing framework](https://github.com/MADE-Apps/legerity), this library is to be used with Android, iOS, and Web applications built with the Uno Platform rendered cross-platform elements.
+Built on top of the [Legerity UI testing framework](https://github.com/MADE-Apps/legerity), this library is to be used with Android, iOS, and Web applications built with the Uno Platform (www.platform.uno) rendered cross-platform elements.

-Legerity for Uno provides the best experience for building maintainable UI automation with speed for Uno Platform applications.
+Legerity for Uno Platform provides the best experience for building maintainable UI automation with speed for Uno Platform applications.

-## Support Legerity for Uno ♥
+## Support Legerity for Uno Platform♥

-As many developers know, projects like Legerity for Uno are built and maintained in spare time.
+As many developers know, projects like Legerity for Uno Platform are built and maintained in spare time.
 If you find this project useful, please **Star** the repo and if possible, sponsor the project development on GitHub.

 ## Build Status